JesMarroquin/ReactMentorship/README.md

 Using the props sended from the parent component into the UserList component iterate over the users using map and show them in the Table.

 ACT 8:
-Using the useState hook set the users array into the state
+Using the useEffect and useState hook set the users array into the state